ByteSizedMarius/dart_custom_lint/README.md

         // "node" exposes metadata about the variable declaration.
 We could
         // check "node" to show the lint only in some conditions.

-        // This line tells custom_lint to render a warning at the location of "node".
+        // This line tells custom_lint to render a waring at the location of "node".
         // And the warning shown will use our `code` variable defined above as description. reporter.reportErrorForNode(code, node);
       });